-I'm a Ph.D. candidate in the Language and Learning Analytics Lab at UC Irvine, advised by Dr. Nia Nixon.
+I'm a Ph.D. candidate in the Language and Learning Analytics Lab at UC Irvine, advised by Dr. Nia Nixon, and currently an AI Scientist Intern at ROI-AI in San Francisco, where I build production LLM agent systems.
 I study how humans and intelligent systems learn, collaborate, and make sense of complex problems together—bringing together AI, cognitive science, and human–computer interaction.
+My dissertation research on human–AI collaboration in teams received the UCI School of Education's Vandell Dissertation Research Award.

 Research Focus